 8) Other networking related troubles.

-Here is how does netsh winsock reset Work in Windows 10 –
+Here is how does netsh winsock reset Work in Windows 11 or 10 –

 Step-1: Open Run dialog box and to do so, hit “Win + R” shortcut keys.
 Here, type in cmd and altogether press “Ctrl + Shift + Enter“.
 Alternatively, follow the instructions here – How to Launch Elevated Command Prompt on Windows 10.